-CJ362 Criminal Justice Junior Field Experience 3 credits (spring) DA: L2 SI
+CJ362 Criminal Justice Junior Field Experience

 Prerequisites: Student must be Criminal Justice or Homeland Security major and receive permission from the instructor.
 Enrollment is limited.
 This is a monitored field experience with a select criminal justice or homeland security agency.